Native to North America

 COMPANION & UNDERSTUDY PLANTS: Try pairing Phlox maculata with Amsonia illustris, Carex vulpinoidea, Helianthus decapetalus, Lobelia siphilitica, Luzula acuminata, Penstemon digitalis or Panicum virgatum ‘Northwind’.

-Phlox carolina has similar appearance and culture and could be substituted in some situations.
+Phlox paniculata has similar appearance and culture and could be substituted in some situations.

 TRIVIA: Phlox maculata flowers provide nectar for butterflies, skippers, moths and hummingbirds.
 Mammalian herbivores like groundhogs, rabbits and deer nibble the foliage.